How To Feed A Loon

 Maple-Roasted Brussels Sprouts with Bacon and Pecans

 Maple-Roasted Brussels Sprouts are loaded with incredible flavor and texture.
 Slightly sweet and slightly savory with a nice crunch from the toasted pecans.
 All the components can be made up to 1 day in advance.
-Be served soon after roasting.
+Best served soon after roasting.

 No ratings yet